Let’s be honest: Even the highest-level performers and go-getters find themselves facing periods of anxiety and overwhelm.

 Selank induced a decrease in [serotonin] and 5-HIAA levels in the hippocampus of BALB/C mice, but did not affect these parameters in C57Bl/6 animals”

 This is a property which appears to be exclusive to Selank, distinguishing it from the exerted effects of tuftsin.

 Although we STILL do not understand a whole lot about serotonin with respect to anxiety, some scientists believe it is an excess of serotonin that contributes to higher levels of anxiety.

-This YouTube video does a good job of summarizing how Selank affects the production of neurotransmitters in your brain:
+This YouTube video does a good job of summarizing how the Selank peptide affects production of neurotransmitters in your brain:

 And when you use Selank for the first time, its pharmacokinetic profile suggests you’ll feel its effects quite rapidly: